-Estimated payout levels relating to the performance bonus and individual bonus.
+1. Estimated payout levels relating to the performance bonus and individual bonus.
 Maximum amount assumes stretch revenue and pretax earnings performance and achievement of the maximum eCommerce revenue adjustment.
 For a description of these bonuses and the payouts under them, see pages 43-46.
-Ms. Soriano's payout levels have been converted to U.S. dollars from Pounds Sterling based on the fiscal year-end exchange rate of 1.20 for fiscal year 2022 and 1.33 for fiscal year 2021
+Ms. Soriano's payout levels have been converted to U.S. dollars from Pounds Sterling based on the fiscal year-end exchange rate of 1.20 for fiscal year 2022 and 1.33 for fiscal year 2021.

-^{2.} Estimated payout levels as of the grant date of performance stock units granted under the Stock Incentive Plan of 2016, as amended (the "Stock Incentive Plan of 2016").
+2. Estimated payout levels as of the grant date of performance stock units granted under the Stock Incentive Plan of 2016, as amended (the "Stock Incentive Plan of 2016").
 Restrictions on such performance unit awards typically lapse in the February following the last year of the performance period, if at all, based on the Company's performance for the period (capped at 200%), potential +/- 25% adjustments for relative TSR performance, and target bonus levels over the performance period.
 The actual value of shares that vest is also dependent on the stock price at the time of vesting.
-The Company accrues, but does not pay, dividends on the performance shares during the performance period.
+The Company accrues, but does not pay, dividends on the performance period.
 At the end of the performance period, the Company will pay to the NEO the accrued dividends (if any) on the performance units that vest.
-The Target performance unit grant values without accounting adjustments are: (83,360,000 for Mr. Hoffman; \$255,000 for Mr. Zwiers (all with de minimis differences based on rounding up to the nearest unit)).
+The Target performance unit grant values without accounting adjustments are: (\$3,360,000 for Mr. Hoffman; \$255,000 for Ms. Soriano; \$625,200 for Mr. Stornant; \$300,000 for Mr. Hufnagel; and \$555,000 for Mr. Zwiers (all with de minimis differences based on rounding up to the nearest unit)).
 For a description of the performance units granted in 2022 under the Stock Incentive Plan of 2016, see pages 47-48.